snovvcrash/DivideAndScan/README.md

 ~$ das scan -hosts all -oA report -parallel [-proc 4]
 ```

 The output format is selected with `-oX`, `-oN`, `-oG` and `-oA` options for XML+HTML formats, simple text format, grepable format and all formats respectively.
-When the module completes its work, a hidden directory `.nmap_<DB_NAME>` is created in CWD containig Nmap raw scan reports.
+When the module completes its work, a directory `~/.das/nmap_<DB_NAME>` is created in CWD containig Nmap raw scan reports.

 Also, you can inspect the contents of the database with `-show` option before actually launching the scans: